 - Moringa-O2 Herbal Smoothening Conditioner with Argan Oil – Like the shampoo, it combines vitamins, minerals, and fatty acids that strengthen the hair.
 It also delivers sun protection and minimizes frizz.

-- Moringa-O² Herbal Therapy Oil for Hair, Scalp, and Skin – Promotes healthy hair growth, making for strong strands and moisturized (but non-greasy) scalp.
+- Moringa-O2 Herbal Therapy Oil for Hair, Scalp, and Skin – Promotes healthy hair growth that can be used to strengthen hair strands and moisturize the scalp.
 It also contains antioxidants that fight free radicals, creating an environment that’s conducive to scalp cells.

 - Moringa-O2 Hair Relaxing Serum++ with Argan Oil – Contains vitamins A to E, as well as Omega 6 and 9 and argan oil for deep moisturizing.
 It gives hair strands a protective coating, guarding them against damage while making them soft and smooth to the touch.